ChristophePatterson/wing_damselfly/README.md

 CUDA Toolkit also needs to be installed correctly.
 For the installation tutorial, see this [link](https://developer.nvidia.com/cuda-downloads).
 Before installation, please ensure that your host or server is equipped with a graphics card that supports CUDA.

-After completing the prerequisites, to run the application normally, execute the following commands in the command line:
+After completing the prerequisites, execute the following commands in the command line to deploy the Python environment:

 ```shell
 git clone https://github.com/barberry-nut/wing_damselfly.git